The aftermath of a vendor audit

 But what if you’ve already faced an audit?

 First of all, what should you expect at the end of an Oracle/SAP audit?
-The battle’s done.
+The battle’s over.
 The smoke clears.
 What have Oracle/SAP left behind?

 It’s time to regroup, see what the damage is, and plan how to rebuild.